Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    that consume streams using any defined streaming protocol, with a preference for [[!MPEGDASH]]

-   Live media ingest happens between an [=Ingest source=], such as a  live video encoder [=live encoder=] and a [=Receiving entity=].
+   Live media ingest happens between an [=Ingest source=], such as a [=live encoder=] and a [=Receiving entity=].
-   Examples of such a [=Receiving entity=] include media packagers,streaming origins and content delivery networks.
+   Examples of such a [=Receiving entity=] could be a media packager,streaming origin or a content delivery network.
-   The combination of ingest sources and distributed media processing entities
+   The combination of ingest sources and receiving entities
    is common in practical video streaming deployments.
-   It allows media processing functionality to be distributed between entities.
+   It allows media processing functionality to be distributed between the ingest source and receiving entities.

    Nevertheless, in such deployments, interoperability between
    ingest sources and downstream processing
    entities can sometimes be challenging.
    This challenge comes from the fact that
-   there are multiple levels of interoperability.
+   there are multiple levels of interoperability to be considered.
    This challenge also comes from the fact that each vendor has a different view of what is expected/preferred as well as how various technical specifications apply.